amd/Quark/docs/source/onnx/user_guide_supported_optype_datatype.rst

 1. Quantizing to Other Precisions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In addition to the INT8/UINT8, the quark.onnx supports quantizing models to other data formats, including INT16/UINT16, INT32/UINT32, Float16 and BFloat16, which can provide better accuracy or be used for experimental purposes.
-These new data formats are achieved by a customized version of QuantizeLinear and DequantizeLinear named "VitisQuantizeLinear" and "VitisDequantizeLinear", which expand onnxruntime's UInt8 and Int8 quantization to support UInt16, Int16, UInt32, Int32, Float16, and
+These new data formats are achieved by a customized version of QuantizeLinear and DequantizeLinear named "ExtendedQuantizeLinear" and "ExtendedDequantizeLinear", which expand onnxruntime's UInt8 and Int8 quantization to support UInt16, Int16, UInt32, Int32, Float16, and
 BFloat16.
 This customized Q/DQ was implemented by a custom operations library in quark.onnx using onnxruntime's custom operation C API.

 The custom operations library was developed based on Linux and Windows.

-To use this feature, the ``quant_format`` should be set to VitisQuantFormat.QDQ.
+To use this feature, the ``quant_format`` should be set to ExtendedQuantFormat.QDQ.
 You might have noticed that in both the recommended NPU_CNN and NPU_Transformer configurations, the ``quant_format`` is set to QuantFormat.QDQ.
 NPU targets that support acceleration for models quantized to INT8/UINT8, do not support other precisions.

 .. note::